strikersix23/sdk-tools/README.md

 Building android-sdk/build-tools, such as aapt aapt2 aidl zipalign ... which supports compiling with Termux.

 Termux needs to install aarch64 version of Linux.
-[TermuxArch](https://github.com/SDRausty/TermuxArch) is recommended, of course, you can also install other  The Linux distribution Ubuntu Debian Kali works ...
+[TermuxArch](https://github.com/SDRausty/TermuxArch) is recommended, of course you can also install other.
+The Linux distribution Ubuntu Debian Kali works ...

 ArchLinux only downloads source code, we are not using it to compile.